 Pollination

 Like most fruits, you need to account for pollination within your system.
-In nature, bees do a lot of the hard work when it comes to pollination but there’s no way we can add them in our system – what we can do instead is to brush your hands across the open flowers to disturb the pollen.
+In nature, bees do a lot of the hard work when it comes to pollination, but there’s no way we can add them to our system – what we can do instead is to brush our hands across the open flowers to disturb the pollen.

 Temperature

-Strawberries are quite a tough plant and can tolerate a fairly wide temperature range of between 60 – 80 degrees Fahrenheit, or 15 – 27 degrees Celsius.
+Strawberries are quite a tough plant and can tolerate a fairly wide temperature range of 60 – 80 degrees Fahrenheit or 15 – 27 degrees Celsius.

 One thing to keep in mind is that you’ll need to allow your plants to hibernate for three to four months each year.
-To do this you can simply lift them out of the system and place it in the fridge.
+To do this, you can simply lift them out of the system and place them in the fridge.

-- Trace elements – these are things like Iron, Manganese, Zinc and Copper and are useful in helping your plants grow, however, they aren’t as vital as the essential nutrients.
+• Trace elements – these are things like Iron, Manganese, Zinc and Copper and are helpful in helping your plants grow.
+However, they aren’t as vital as the essential nutrients.